Skip to main content

 • Somalia should urgently adhere to the TPNW.

-• Somalia should conclude and bring into force a Comprehensive Safeguards Agreement and an Additional Protocol with the IAEA.
+• Somalia should conclude and bring into force a Comprehensive Safeguards Agreement (CSA) and an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

-• Somalia should also ratify the CTBT and the Biological Weapons Convention (BWC).
+• Somalia should ratify the CTBT and the Biological Weapons Convention (BWC).

 Can you help us update this state profile?
 Send e-mail